Topological-Holomorphic ${\mathcal N} =4$ Gauge Theory: From Langlands Duality of Holomorphic Invariants to Mirror Symmetry of Quasi-topological Strings: A Holomorphic Theory on

 \textit{The BPS Equations} \\ Let us ascertain the BPS equations in this case where $t=0$.
 Letting $t=0$ is equivalent to setting $\epsilon_4=0$ in \eqref{4d susy transformations top-hol}.
 The BPS equations are then

-These constitute a moduli space $\mathcal{M}'_0$ that the path integral localizes on (where the subscript $0$ is to indicate that we are considering $t=0$ in $\mathcal{Q}'$-cohomology).\footnote{The action continues to be of the form in \ref{top-hol q exact}, but the terms in ``$\dots$'' now contain the inverse metric on $\Sigma_1$ and $\Sigma_2$.
+These constitute a \emph{novel} moduli space $\mathcal{M}'_0$ that the path integral localizes on (where the subscript $0$ is to indicate that we are considering $t=0$ in $\mathcal{Q}'$-cohomology).\footnote{The action continues to be of the form in \ref{top-hol q exact}, but the terms in ``$\dots$'' now contain the inverse metric on $\Sigma_1$ and $\Sigma_2$.
 However, as the theory is still scale-invariant along the Riemann surfaces $\Sigma_1$ and $\Sigma_2$, one can scale them down whence the terms in ``$\dots$'' will scale up, and contributions to the path integral would continue to be dominated by bosonic field configurations which obey \ref{4d bps single scalar charge 1} that minimize the action via minimizing its ${\cal Q}'$-exact part.}

 \textit{Fully-Holomorphic Correlation Functions} \\ From \eqref{4d bps single scalar charge 1}, we see that not all the components of $F_{\mu\nu}$ vanish.
 Hence, in contrast to the case where $t\neq0, \infty$, we will not always have $\int \text{Tr} F \wedge F = 0$.
 There can be non-trivial instanton contributions, and correlation functions will have a $\tau$ dependence.
-Therefore, we will h ave fully-holomorphic correlation functions of the form
+Therefore, we will have fully-holomorphic correlation functions of the form

-\section{Langlands Duality of Topological and Holomorphic Invariants, \\ and Mirror Symmetry}
+\section{Langlands Duality of Topological and Holomorphic Invariants, and Mirror Symmetry}

 With $\mathcal{N}=4$ supersymmetry, the 4d theory possesses an $SL(2, \mathbb{Z})$ symmetry, having both $T$- and $S$-duality.
 These symmetries act on the complex parameter $\tau$. $T$-duality is simply a symmetry of the theory under a shift $\tau \to \tau+1$. $S$-duality however, relates a theory with gauge group $G$ and coupling $\tau$ to a dual theory with Langlands dual gauge group ${^LG}$ and dual coupling